fslaborg/FSharp.Charting/examples/UsingChartsInWPF.md

 Charts specified using FSharp.Charting can be used within WPF applications.

-To host a chart object inside a WPF application, use a [WindowsFormHost](http://msdn.microsoft.com/en-us/library/ms751761.aspx) element.
+To host a chart object inside a WPF application,

+ * Add a reference to the "Fsharp.Charting" nuget package
+ * Add a reference to WindowsFormsIngegration.dll to your WPF application.
+ * Add a [WindowsFormHost](http://msdn.microsoft.com/en-us/library/ms751761.aspx) element to your XAML in your F# or C# application and give the element a name

-In your XAML code this will appear aas follows:
+In your XAML code this should appear as follows:

     <WindowsFormsHost x:Name="WinForm" />

-Yo umay need to add a reference to WindowsFormsIngegration.dll.

 In your application code, set the Child property of the host to a chart control created from a chart specification: